bj-rutledge/bj-rutledge/README.md

 # 👋 Hi, I’m @bj-rutledge
 ### 👀 I’m a passionate full stack web developer.
 I love this stuff!
-### 🌱 I’m currently building a full stack application with Iconitek LLC that will help gig workers succeed.
+### 🌱 I’m currently building an API for a full stack application at Iconitek LLC that will help gig workers succeed and building the framework for data analysis at the wonderful non-profit, Living With Conviction.

 ### I learned to code with nothing but a pencil, paper, and computer science books.
 I have since graduated to writing software on actual computers!
 I have experience in JavaScript, HTML5, Node.js, React, C#, XAML, Python, PowerShell, BASH, and a few others.
 I love full stack development, but my passion is in the back end.